smrtin/sacculina_genome_project/README.md

 ## Prerequisites

+Anaconda3 and singularity.

 conda environment.yaml -> update to latest packages and adjust versions!

 # Workflow

+Different steps of the workflow are performed with snakemake.
+Each step can be started individually and we also provide a Jobscript for a SGE queuingsystem.

 ## Genome assembly

 ## Genome annotation

+Genome annotation is performed with FUNANNOTATE.
+We use the genome and RNA-Seq data for training and external data during the prediction.
+As external data from other Cirripedia we downloaded available TSA files from NCBI with the '02_download_TSA_cirripedia.sh'-script.
+In addition tho these Sequence files we also downloaded and assembled RNA-Seq data from three cirriped species.

 ## Comparative genomics